sara-abdullah1/Final-Project-Tuwaiq-Generative-AI/README.md

 # Final-Project-Tuwaiq-Generative-AI
 # PoemGen: AI Poetry Generation Project

 This project integrates several AI tasks, including text generation, text-to-speech, translation, and text-to-image functionalities, using models from Hugging Face's Transformers library.
-The project enables the generation of poems in both Arabic and English, converts text to speech, translates Arabic poems to English, and generates images based on the translated English text.
+The project enables the generation of poems in both Arabic and English, converts text to speech, translates Arabic poems to English, and generates images based on the input sentence.

 ## Aim